influxdata/docs-v2/content/influxdb/clustered/reference/release-notes/influxctl.md

 ## v2.8.0 {date="2024-04-11"}

-`influxctl` 2.8.0 requires clustered version 20240326-922145 or newer.
-A change was made to how database commands were handled internally in clustered that required this change.
-A user will observe an unimplemented gRPC error when on an older version of clustered.
-If upgrading is not possible, then users can continue to use a version prior to 2.8.0 until they are able to update.
+`influxctl` 2.8.0 requires InfluxDB Clustered version 20240326-922145 or newer.
+A change was made to how database commands were handled internally in InfluxDB Clustered that required this change.
+If using an older version of InfluxDB Clustered, you will observe an unimplemented gRPC error when using functionality that depends on the updated command handling.
+If upgrading is not possible, you can continue to use a version prior to 2.8.0 until you are able to update.

 ### Features

-- Introduce the ability to query with InfluxQL
+- Introduce the ability to query with InfluxQL.
-- Add insecure configuration option to TLS config
+- Add insecure configuration option to TLS configuration.
-- Allow users to query system tables
+- Allow users to query system tables.
-- Utilize to database proxy service
+- Utilize the database proxy service.

 ### Dependency Updates